 Snowdrop Foundation donations are designated for four specific areas:

 Snowdrop Scholarship Program

 Scholarships to qualified, college bound, Board of Director approved pediatric cancer patients.
-To date, over $494,000 in scholarships have been awarded.
 Learn more…

 The Teen Program is a support program for teenage patients within the Cancer Center.
 The teen support group plans activities for teenagers, ‘Chelsey’ Easter Egg Hunt, Snowdrop Toy Drops, Bling for Bravery, Fun activities.